projectcalico/calico/calico/hack/development-environment/README.md

 	vagrant destroy --force
 ```

-- You can use the `vagrant up` command to test that the changes you made to any calico repository wont break CI,
+- You can use the `vagrant up` command to test that the changes you made to any calico repository won't break CI,
 or reproduce a failure in CI.
 - You can use `vagrant up` followed by `vagrant ssh` to get into a kube cluster running the exact source of your
 calico build.